joeellis/joeellis.github.io/_posts/2017-09-12-using-circle-2-0-with-elixir.md

 {% endraw %}
 {% endhighlight %}

-The cache keys here make look funny to you.
+The `restore_cache` and cache keys here make look funny to you.
 What are they and where do they come from?
 In short, this is part of CircleCI's new caching mechanism, and before you read the rest of this article, I *highly* recommend you [read and understand their caching](https://circleci.com/docs/2.0/caching/) because you will need to understand it to create the best caching strategy for your own app.
 After reading that, read below about the `save_cache` steps first and we'll cirle back to how this `restore_cache` stuff works in a minute.

 {% highlight yaml %}
 {% raw %}